amirldn/rtx-voice-script/README.md

     pip install -r requirements.txt

-You will need to be running Python 3.8, 32bit for this requirements.txt to work, else just pip install these dependencies manually:
+If you face issues installing PyAudio, the .whl files are included for Python 3.7 and can be installed using

-    easygui==0.98.1
+    pip install wheel
-    mutagen==1.44.0
+    pip install ./PyAudio-0.2.11-cp37-cp37m-win_amd64.whl

-    PyAudio==0.2.11
+    ^ for 64 Bit installations of Python 3.7

-    pygame==2.0.0.dev8
+3 ) Set RTX Voice's microphone input to your VB Audio Cable (Virtual AUX)

-3 ) Set RTX Voice's microphone input to your Stereo Mix / VB Audio Cable 4 ) To execute the program, run it in your CLI like so:
+4 ) To execute the program, run it in your CLI like so:

     ./rtx-core.py -i [file input path] -o [file name for output]